iRobotEducation/root-robot-ble-protocol/README.md

 </table>

 The current BLE protocol version supported on Create 3 is `1.5`.
+Access [this site](https://iroboteducation.github.io/create3_docs/webserver/update/) to learn how to update the Create 3 robot.
 A table of main board firmware versions with associated protocol versions is below:

 <table>